-SUBJECT: Community Living Fund (CLF) Program for Case Management and Purchase of Resources and Services

-Annual Plan for July 2021 to June 2022
+SUBJECT: Community Living Fund (CLF) Program for Case Management and Purchase of Goods and Services - Annual Plan for July 2023 - June 2024

 Section 10.100-12 of the San Francisco Administrative Code created the Community Living Fund (CLF) to fund aging in place and community placement alternatives for individuals who may otherwise require care within an institution.
-The Administrative Code requires that the Department of Disability and Aging Services (formerly Department of Aging and Adult Services) prepare a CLF Annual Plan that will be submitted to the Disability and Aging Services Commission after a public hearing process, which will have input from the Department of Public Health (DPH) and the Long Term Care Coordinating Council (LTCCC).
-Attached is the CLF Annual Plan for FY 21/22, which has been prepared by the Department of Disability and Aging Services (DAS) for the continuing implementation of the CLF Program.
+The Administrative Code requires that the Department of Disability and Aging Services (DAS) prepare a CLF Annual Plan that will be submitted to the Disability and Aging Services Commission after a public hearing process, which will have input from the Department of Public Health (DPH) and the Long Term Care Coordinating Council (LTCCC).
+Attached is the CLF Annual Plan for FY 22/23, which has been prepared by DAS for the continuing implementation of the CLF Program.

-The Director of Office of Community Partnerships at DAS, Michael Zaugg, continues to actively develop and maintain relationships with key stakeholders at the Department of Public Health, including:
+The Director of Office of Community Partnerships at DAS, Michael Zaugg, continues to actively develop and maintain relationships with key stakeholders at the Department of Public Health and other City agencies, including:

-- ❖ Dr. Grant Colfax, Director of Public Health; - ❖ Michael Phillips, Chief Executive Officer, Laguna Honda Hospital (LHH) and Rehabilitation Center; - ❖ Irin Blanco, Assistant Hospital Administrator-Clinical Services, LHH; - ❖ Janet Gillen, Director of Social Services, LHH; - ❖ Dr. Wilmie Hathaway, Medical Director, LHH; - Luis Calderon, Director of Placement, Targeted Case Management; - ❖ Edwin Batongbacal, Director of Adult and Older Adult Services, Community Behavioral Health Services; - ❖ Salvador Menjivar, Director of Housing, Department of Homelessness and Supportive Housing; - Roland Pickens, Director, San Francisco Health Network
+- ❖ Dr. Grant Colfax, Director, Department of Public Health; - \ Roland Pickens, Interim Chief Executive Officer, Laguna Honda Hospital (LHH) and Rehabilitation Center, and Director, San Francisco Health Network; - ❖ Irin Blanco, Director of Care Coordination, LHH; - ❖ Janet Gillen, Director of Social Services, LHH; - ❖ Dr. Claire Horton, Interim Medical Director, LHH; - Luis Calderon, Director of Placement, Targeted Case Management; - ❖ Edwin Batongbacal, Director of Adult and Older Adult Services, Community Behavioral Health Services; - ❖ Dee Rosado-Chan, Deputy Director for Programs, Department of Homelessness and Supportive Housing; - ❖ Laura Liesem, Chair, Long Term Care Coordinating Council

-COMMUNITY LIVING FUND ANNUAL PLAN FY 2021/2022
+COMMUNITY LIVING FUND ANNUAL PLAN FY 2022/2023

-PROGRAM PURPOSE, TARGET POPULATION, AND ELIGIBILITY
+PROGRAM PURPOSE, TARGET POPULATION, AND ELIGIBILITY 3

-PROGRAM IMPLEMENTATION PLAN 3
+PROGRAM IMPLEMENTATION PLAN

+Overview

+Program Access and Service Delivery 3

 ANTICIPATED BUDGET AND POLICY CONSIDERATIONS 4

 ACCOUNTABILITY: REPORTING, EVALUATION, AND COMMUNITY INPUT 6

 Data Collection & Reporting 6

 Consumer Input 7

 TIMELINE 7

 ANTICIPATED EXPENDITURES 8

 APPENDIX A: ELIGIBILITY CRITERIA 9

 APPENDIX B: CLF CONTRACTORS 10